Steve Martin: Banjo music

 Martin first picked up the banjo when he was around 17 years of age.
 Martin has stated in several interviews and in his memoir, Born Standing Up, that he used to take 33 rpm bluegrass records and slow them down to 16 rpm and tune his banjo down, so the notes would sound the same.
 Martin was able to pick out each note and perfect his playing.
 Martin learned how to play the banjo with help from John McEuen, who later joined the Nitty Gritty Dirt Band.
 McEuen's brother later managed Martin as well as the Nitty Gritty Dirt Band.
-Martin did his stand-up routine opening for the band in the early 1970s.
+Martin performed his stand-up routine opening for the band in the early 1970s.
 He had the band play on his hit song "King Tut", being credited as "The Toot Uncommons" (as in Tutankhamun).
 The banjo was a staple of Martin's 1970s stand-up career, and he periodically poked fun at his love for the instrument.
 On the Comedy Is Not Pretty! album, he included an all-instrumental jam, titled "Drop Thumb Medley", and played the track on his 1979 concert tour.
 His final comedy album, The Steve Martin Brothers (1981), featured one side of Martin's typical stand-up material, with the other side featuring live performances of Steve playing banjo with a bluegrass band.